-Temperatures, humidity and air movement directly affect how long it takes for drywall and paint to dry.
-The longer it takes the material to dry, the more vulnerable it is to failure, mold growth, cracking and more.
-In regards to painting, high relative humidity levels, poor ventilation and low temperatures slow the evaporation of water in the paint, which could lead to sagging and bubbling.
-When ambient or surface temperatures are too warm, paint may dry too fast and crack, particularly if there is too much air movement.
-Failing to maintain the conditions that the manufacturer recommends will also lead to variations in paint’s color, texture and sheen.
+Temperatures, humidity, and air movement directly affect how long it takes for drywall and paint to dry.
+The longer it takes the material to dry, the more vulnerable it is to failure, mold growth, cracking, and more.
+In regards to painting, high relative humidity levels, poor ventilation, and low temperatures slow the evaporation of water in the paint, which could lead to sagging and bubbling.
+When ambient or surface temperatures are too warm, the paint may dry too fast and crack, particularly if there is too much air movement.
+Failing to maintain the conditions that the manufacturer recommends will also lead to variations in paint’s color, texture, and sheen.

 The Ideal Environmental Conditions for Drywall and Paint

 The recommended temperatures for drywall and paint vary by manufacturer and the type of material in question.
 In general, the best temperature before, during, and 48-hours after the final drywall compound application is 55°F. The temperature should not fall below 50°F or exceed 95°F.

 Common industry standards for painting applications include temperatures of 77°F and relative humidity levels of 50 percent.
 It is also important to consider the dew point and substrate temperatures.
 The drying of wet paint significantly slows when ambient temperatures are 60°F or below, however, some acrylic paints dry well in temperatures as low as 45°F. Because the ideal temperatures and relative humidity levels vary by paint type, it is best to follow the manufacturer’s recommendations.